Jacob Schluns Data-verified

 OverviewAI-generated summary

-Schluns collaborates with several researchers at the University of Arkansas at Fayetteville, including Jeffrey C. Wolchok, Jamie Hestekin, Tai Huynh, and John Taehwan Kim.
-He has published a total of seven papers, with an h-index of 3 and 31 citations.
-His work is characterized by its focus on biological repair mechanisms and sophisticated experimental methodologies.
+His research has involved transcriptome profiling to understand the molecular mechanisms underlying muscle repair strategies.
+Schluns collaborates with researchers at the University of Arkansas at Fayetteville, including Jeffrey C. Wolchok, Jamie Hestekin, Tai Huynh, and John Taehwan Kim, with multiple shared publications.
+He has an h-index of 3 and has published a total of 7 papers with 32 citations.

 Metrics